NHSDigital/spine-demo/ReadMe.md

 Create a pointer
 ----------------
 1. Go to the NRL collection folder in Postman and select the **POST – Create Pointer**.
 2. Everything has been configured for you apart from the request body.
+Switch to the **Body** view (this is just under the POST url field) and click the **raw** radio button.
+This should be empty and will need adding to.
 3. Choose to use either nrl_create_pointer.xml or the nrl_create_pointer.json template as your request body.
 Edit the template to use your chosen NHS number in the Subject -> Reference URL value.
 4. Edit the template to include the type of document for your pointer.
 Look at type -> coding -> code/display and add one of the below code/display values: